zzzacharyc/Scales/README.md

 Extensions
 -----------------------
 Random variations in size and color are common in nature and will give your pattern a more realistic appearance.
+[Feathers and hair are evolutionary developments of scales](https://www.science.org/news/2016/06/human-hair-bird-feathers-came-reptile-scales) and could be simulated in this project as well.

 Samples of Student Work
 -----------------------